aiminhua/ncs_samples/ble_ipc/comprehensiv_ipc/README.rst

 ======================

 In fact, when you test NUS service or OTA service, application core and network core already communicate with each other.
-You can also press **Button1** to let appcore send messages to netcore by ``nrf_rpc``.
+You can also press **Button1** to let appcore send messages to netcore by ``nrfx_ipc``.
 Then netcore would forward the messages to mobile app if connected.

 SPI master
 ==========